-Objective II.3: Increase the Graduation Rate (defined and reported in the National Center of Education Statistics (NCES) Graduation Rate Survey (GRS) - baseline year rate (Fall 2002 cohort for Louisiana Tech University) of 47.3% to 50.1% by 2018-19 (Fall 2011 cohort).
+Objective II.3: Maintain the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time") from the baseline rate (Fall 2008 cohort for Louisiana Tech University) of 58.0% to 58.0% by academic year 2019-2020 (Fall 2013 cohort).

-Indicator 2: Percentage of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+Indicator 2: Percentage of students enrolled at a Four Year University in Louisiana identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any public postsecondary institution in Louisiana.